MongoDB Search Integration

 Hybrid Search

-Hybrid Search combines the power of semantic search and full-text search, leveraging both Atlas Vector Search and Atlas Full-Text Search to provide comprehensive search results.
+Hybrid Search combines the power of semantic search and full-text search, using both Atlas Vector Search and Atlas Full-Text Search to provide comprehensive search results.
 This method combines the semantic similarity of documents with the exact match capabilities of full-text search.

 To set up MongoDB hybrid search in your workflow, you first need to create both Atlas Search Index and Atlas Vector Search index.
 Refer to the below sections to create the indexes: